Yunling-G/Mid-Project/README.md

 # Mid-Project：EDA on Netflix Movies and TV Shows

-This project mainly focuses on Data Cleaning and Explorary Data Analysis on Netlfix Movies and TV Shows.
-It aims to get insights, such as the most contributed country in Netflix, the most popular actors or directors,ect.
+This project mainly focuses on Data Cleaning and Explorary Data Analysis on Netlfix Movies and TV Shows dataset.
+It aims to get insights, such as the most contributed country in Netflix, the most popular genre of movies and tvshows and the main age group in Netflix,ect.

 ## Data Features